MENU

 It stands well for a long time - making big tight heads quickly, and is nice and sweet, with good tolerance of cold and wet conditions.

-Dark red iceberg, very pretty, now exceedingly rare
+Dark red iceberg, very pretty, now exceedingly rare, apologies for the small packet but they make very few seeds!

 Stock: